SoVinceble/Weemer/README.md

 # Weemer
-It's a Crowdsourced weather condition  app based on atmospheric pressure  reading from different devices.
+It's a Crowdsourced weather prediction app based on atmospheric pressure  reading from different devices.